Hinduism in Spain

-Hinduism is a minority religion in Spain.
+Hinduism is a minority religion in Spain, with an estimated population of approximately 75,000 adherents as of 2024, representing about 0.11% of the national population.
+The majority of Hindus in Spain follow Vaishnavism, while a minority adhere to Shaivism.
+The community is linguistically diverse, using languages such as Hindi, Tamil, Sindhi, Bengali, Spanish, Catalan, among others.

 History

 Starting in the early 20th century, Sindhis came to the British colony of Gibraltar looking for greater financial opportunity.
 From there they went to Ceuta and Melilla, Spanish territories in North Africa, eventually branching out to other cities and islands.
-Sindhi traders and shopkeepers thrived in the freeports of the Spanish Canary Islands of Gran Canaria and Tenerife following the imposition of import and foreign exchange restrictions in Spain after World War-II.
+Sindhi traders and shopkeepers thrived in the free ports of the Spanish Canary Islands of Gran Canaria and Tenerife following the imposition of import and foreign exchange restrictions in Spain after World War II.
 They conducted a brisk trade with the North African continent from Las Palmas.
 When Ceuta and Melilla, were also declared as free ports, Indian businessmen set up trading houses and retail shops catering to the tourist trade.